Arthurs Nosh Bar

 4621 Rue Notre Dame W., Southwest

 This family operation is an homage to Jewish deli comfort food, but done in a way that feels entirely fresh.
-Here, you’ll find all the requisites—organic gravlax, matzo ball soup, schnitzel—in addition to riffs on the classics (latke smorgasbord, challah grilled cheese) served in a beautiful, brightly lit space and complemented by a bar and on-site herb garden.
-Not surprisingly, it's good for brunch, but expect a wait, as they don’t take reservations.
+Here, you’ll find all the requisites—organic gravlax, matzo ball soup, schnitzel—in addition to riffs on the classics (latkes smorgasbord, challah grilled cheese) served in a beautiful, brightly lit space and complemented by a bar and on-site herb garden.
+Not surprisingly, it's good for brunch, but expect a wait, as it doesn’t take reservations.

 1638 Rue Notre-Dame W., Southwest

 Dylan Solomon and Éric Girard, the principals behind popular the Montreal bakery/café Olive & Gourmando, opened Foxy a couple of years ago to high anticipation—and they did not disappoint.
 The sleek, dark space hosts a talented team that makes mostly everything in-house, from the yogurt to the bread to the ice cream, with local ingredients.
 The main star here is the fire pit in the kitchen, on which most of the vegetables, proteins, and pizzas are cooked, lending a rich smokiness to the dishes, including the insane apple pie with burnt caramel ice cream.